EthanTreg/Spectrum-Machine-Learning/README.md

 ## 3 How to Use

 There is a configuration file, `config.yaml` that has several variables that can be changed.
-There are 4 sections within `config.yaml` denoted by `---`:
+There are 5 sections within `config.yaml`:
+* `global-variables` - Variables shared across different scripts
-* `spectrum_fit.py config file` - Main autoencoder script
+* `spectrum-fit` - Main autoencoder script for `spectrum_fit.py`
-* `data_preprocessing.py config file` - Data preprocessing script
+* `data-preprocessing` - Data preprocessing script for `data_preprocessing.py`
-* `synthesize_spectra.py config file` - Synthesising synthetic spectra script
+* `synthesize-spectra` - Synthesising synthetic spectra script for `synthesize_spectra.py`
-* `network_optimizer.py config file` - Network optimisation script
+* `network-optimizer` - Network optimisation script for `network_optimizer.py`

 These sections will be referenced throughout this `README`.
+Some parameters found in each section may be set under `global-variables`.

 All file paths can be absolute or relative.